anusshahari/anusshahari/README.md

 - 👋 Hi, I’m @anusshahari
-- 👀 I’m interested in Marketing
+- 👀 I’m interested in CyberSecurity
-- 🌱 I’m currently learning AWS Cloud
+- 🌱 I’m currently for AWS SAA and Comptia sec+
-- 💞️ I’m looking to collaborate on Python related projects
+- 💞️ I’m looking to collaborate on Cybersecurity and cloud related projects
 - 📫 How to reach me DM me! :D

 <!---